superraylin/Media-Head-Controller/README.md

 # Media Head Controller

-This project is building on top of this [git repository](https://github.com/mjyc/head-pose-estimation-demo)
+This project is building on top of this this repository[mjyc/head-pose-estimation-demo](https://github.com/mjyc/head-pose-estimation-demo)

 ## Build and Run this program
 ### Build